 1. Teams of Engaged Employees Sell 20% More:

 A 2009 Economic Intelligence Unit report titled “Re-engaging with Engagement” found that teams with high levels of engagement sell 20% more than teams with low engagement.
 Customers who interact with highly engaged employees tend to be more engaged.

 2. Employee Engagement Correlates with Daily Financial Return:

-Engaged employees spend more 57% more effort on their work.
+Engaged employees spend more than 57% more effort in their work.
 Teams with high levels of staff engagement sell over 20% more than teams with low employee engagement.
 The Handbook of Employee Engagement, a 2009 study by Xanthopoulou et al found that higher levels of employee engagement predicted higher levels of daily financial return by respective employees.

 3. Company Case Studies Uncover Higher Sales from Engaged Employees:

 Every company is unique.
 These numbers attempt to capture a nationwide snapshot of engagement; levels among your staffers may be higher or lower.
 A Voice of the Employee program can help you establish current engagement levels.
 Then, a Voice of the Employee ongoing solution can help you increase these levels across your staff.
 The Voice of the Employee strategy turned around the company by creating a new positive culture among all employees.